rgommezz/react-native-layout-primitives/README.md

 ## Motivation

-Layout is one of the most overlooked areas of design systems.
-React Native ships with the `View` component as the foundational block to build user interfaces.
+Layout is one of the most overlooked aspects of design systems.
+React Native provides the `View` component as the foundational building block for user interfaces.
-It is a low-level primitive that offers a lot of flexibility (50+ style props).
-But when you have that degree of flexibility it's easy to get things messy, and it's a breeze to end up with code that:
+This low-level primitive offers significant flexibility, including over 50 style properties.
+But when you have that many options it's easy to get things messy, and it's a breeze to end up with code that:

-- Mixes inline styles with `StyleSheet` defined styles
+- Mixing inline styles with styles defined in `StyleSheet`.
-- Uses arbitrary values ("magic numbers")
+- Utilizing arbitrary values, or "magic numbers."
-- It's full of margins, the devil of layout
+- An over reliance on margins, the devil of layout
-- Disrupts the top-to-bottom flow, due to styles being placed at the bottom of the file
+- Disrupting the natural top-to-bottom flow due to styles being placed at the bottom of the file.
-- Lacks separation of concerns, with `Text` also taking on layout duties
+- A lack of separation of concerns, with the `Text` component also handling layout responsibilities.
-- Doesn't adhere to design system conventions
+- Non-adherence to design system conventions.

-This library aims to implement the right abstractions on top of `View`, by fixing all of the problems outlined above, and establishing a clear set of rules and guidelines that are backed by some of the most renowned figures in the industry:
+This library aims to introduce the right abstractions on top of `View` to address these issues, establishing clear rules and guidelines supported by industry-leading experts:

 - **Components should be free of surrounding white space.**
-- **Layout components take ownership of white space.**
+- **Layout components are responsible for managing whitespace.**
-- **Margins are forbidden, with the exception of negative ones.**
+- **The use of margins is generally prohibited, except for negative margins.**

-That way you can approach layout with the precision of a designer.
+These principles let you approach layout with the precision of a designer.

-If you appreciate deep dives, you will also enjoy this piece: [**Rethinking Layout Practices**](https://www.reactnative.university/blog/rethinking-layout-practices).
+For those interested in exploring these concepts further, the article [**Rethinking Layout Practices**](https://www.reactnative.university/blog/rethinking-layout-practices) provides an in-depth analysis.

 ## Installation